 - Limited Wardrobe: They commented during the All-Stars pre-season interviews that they made a mistake bringing so many tank-tops and only a single t-shirt apiece, as they wound up in so many situations where they felt it was inappropriate to have bare shoulders, and therefore wound up wearing those t-shirts far more than they had ever planned to.

-- Loners Are Freaks: Played straight with the other teams, as they isolated themselves by repeatedly refusing to share their information, preferring to work alone, which did not sit well with everyone else.
-Not so much with the fans, whom with they were increasingly popular after mid-season.
+- Loners Are Freaks: They isolated themselves from the other teams by repeatedly refusing to share their information, preferring to work alone, which did not sit well with everyone else.

 - Loophole Abuse: While there have always been rules in place to keep teams from taking each others cars mid-leg, there was never anything in place to keep teams from switching cars at the Pit Stop until Dustin & Kandice switched their damaged car for another team's at the beginning of leg 8.
 This loophole was immediately closed, as Kevin & Drew tore up their tires so badly in Season 11's first leg that they were driving on their rims, but were unable to take John Vito & Jill's car at the beginning of the next leg despite the couple being eliminated.